Board of Trustees 2011 – 2014

 Chair of the Board

-I am now serving my 6th term on the School Board representing the municipalities of North Huron, Morris-Turnberry and Howick.
-I am also in my second term as President of the Ontario Public School Boards' Association, a group comprised of school board trustees from across the province that help to set policies and programs and advocate provincially on behalf of our students.
+In addition to serving as Chair and Vice-Chair at different times over the years, I also served for 3 years as President of the Ontario Public School Boards Association; a group comprised of school board trustees across the province who help to set policies and advocate provincially on behalf of our students.

-Along with my husband John I have 3 grown children and 1 grandchild.
-I encourage parents and community members to become active in your school communities and help us grow our children into valuable and contributing members of our society.
+I strongly encourage our parents and community members to become active in the school community and help us grow our children into valuable and contributing members of our society.
 "We are better prepared for life if we learn one new thing each and every day."

 I am pleased to be the incoming new Trustee for St. Marys, Perth South and West Perth.
 Together with my husband we own a business supplying equipment, software and training for people with disabilities, primarily visual and learning.
 Our blended family consists of six children ranging in age from 17 to 25.